Why you might want to move

 - some charities will collect unwanted goods

-- your council will collect large items
+- your council will collect large items but may charge for some

 - auction companies may be interested in your antiques

-- house clearance or rubbish removal companies can take away anything you can’t find a home for
+- house clearance or rubbish removal companies can take away anything you can’t find a home for.

 Help with the costs of moving

 If you are on a low income and receive Pension Credit, you may be able to get a loan to help with removal costs from your local council.
-If you receive Housing Benefit, you could apply for a Discretionary Housing Payment (DHP) to help with moving costs.
+If you receive Housing Benefit, you could apply for a non-refundable Discretionary Housing Payment (DHP) to help with moving costs.
 See our factsheet Council Tax Support and Housing Benefit for more information on DHPs.